Frequently Asked Questionsand answers

 What if I love and want to continue skydiving?

-You can sign up for Accelerated Free Fall (AFF) training on the same day as your tandem and receive a discount on the First Jump Course.
+You can sign up for Accelerated Free Fall (AFF) training on the same day as your tandem to reserve your spot in the next class.

 What is the landing like?